Troubleshooting High Availability

 Check Interfaces

 If the states appear to sync but failover is still not seamless, check Interfaces > (Assign) and make sure the interfaces all line up physically as well as by name.
-Fix the interfaces so they are identical on both units.
+Fix the interfaces so they are identical on both nodes.

 Troubleshooting Local Services